Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Water Activity Ages 6+

-Stuart Cove’s is Nassau’s most reputable water sports operator and a strong option for families who want snorkeling or an underwater adventure.
+Stuart Cove’s is Nassau’s most reputable water sports operator.
 Their snorkel trips cover healthy reefs with good fish variety.
 For adventurous older kids and teens, they also offer shark encounters — supervised dives where Caribbean reef sharks swim past.
-Not for the faint-hearted, but unforgettable for those who go.
+Book the snorkel trip for mixed ages — the shark dive has age and certification requirements.

-💡 Tip: Book the snorkel trip for mixed ages — the shark dive has age and certification requirements.
-The snorkel tour is the better fit for families with kids under 12.
+💡 Tip: The snorkel tour is the better fit for families with kids under 12.
+Book in advance as popular time slots fill quickly on busy port days.

 🏛️